ripsource/OpenTrade/README.md

     - Set royalty configuration parameter such as maximum %fee
     - customise fee % at any time
     - Lock royalty configuration to give traders confidence
+    - Select only specific currencies to receive royalties in
+    - Create minimum royalty thresholds for selected currencies

 ## For marketplaces
 - 0 fees for marketplaces to integrate